rapid7/metasploit-framework/How-to-use-command-stagers.md

 Command stagers provide an easy way to write exploits against typical vulnerabilities such as [command execution](https://www.owasp.org/index.php/Command_Injection) or [code injection](https://www.owasp.org/index.php/Code_Injection).
-There are currently eight different flavors of command stagers, each uses some sort of system command to save your payload onto the target machine, and execute it.
+There are currently eight different flavors of command stagers, each uses system command (or commands) to save your payload, sometimes decode, and execute.

 # The Vulnerability Test Case